mauricekorf/CarefullyCausal/README.md

 Suppose that we are interested in the causal relation between quitting smoking and weight change (in Kilograms).
-Specifically,we would like to know the effect of quitting smoking on someone’s weight change.
-In order to evaluate this causal relation, we assume that there are some important confounders we need to adjust for, which includes:
+Specifically,we would like to know the effect of quitting smoking on someone’s weight change during the period 1971-1982 where the first measurement took place in 1971 and the second one in 1982.
+Suppose further that, in order to evaluate this causal relation, we assume that there are some important confounders we need to adjust for, which includes:
 sex, race, age, education level, smoke intensity (number of cigarettes per day), how long someone has been smoking ( in years), start weight (in Kilograms), how much someone exercises (**0:** much exercise, **1:**